jeff1hwang/IMDB_scraper/README.md

----
-layout: post
-title: Blog Post 3 - Web Scraping IMDB for Film Recommendation
+# Blog Post 3 - Web Scraping IMDB for Film Recommendation
----

 This is a web scraping project for PIC16B at UCLA.
 In this project, I wrote a web scraper using Scrapy to collect a list of movies on IMDB to show that which movies share at least one actor with our favorite movie.